ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day1.rst

 .. activecode:: ColumnMajorTraversal
    :language: java
+   :autograde: unittest

    What will the following code print out?
 Try to guess before you run it.
+Then, step through it with the CodeLens button.
    ~~~~
    public class ColumnMajorTraversal
    {